 La Academie

-Andrei Măjeri’s performance at the Theater in Botoșani, based on Alexandra Felseghi’s writing, explores the Romanian countryside in a sensitive, ironical and empathetic way, explicitly aspiring to a type of “popular theatre” (in fact, similar to the “raw theatre” theorized by Peter Brook).
+Andrei Măjeri’s performance at the theatre in Botoșani, based on Alexandra Felseghi’s writing, explores the Romanian countryside in a sensitive, ironical and empathetic way, explicitly aspiring to a type of “popular theatre” (in fact, similar to the “raw theatre” theorized by Peter Brook).
 The project follows the structural mutations undergone by one of the most ambiguous social categories, that of the peasant, in a quasi-methodological way, taking up Caragiale’s „weap and laugh” formula.
 The research is being done not only in relation to the present, but also to eternity, as the director develops his unpredictable, ironically metaphysical tonalities.
 One more reason speaking up for this performance is the clearly detectable evolution of an artistic team and their necessary come back within the â national theatrical limelight.

 La Ronde